-Did you know you can actually eat the fruit off the top of a Barrel Cactus?
-Today we did a little mountain bike forage and found a few Barrel Cactus fruit in season along our Arizona mountain bike trails.
+In Arizona, did you know you can actually eat the fruit off the top of a Barrel Cactus if you were stranded in the desert?
+Today we did a little mountain bike forage and found a few Barrel Cactus fruit in season along our Phoenix mountain bike trails.

 While my daughter wisely used pliers to play it safe picking fruit off a cactus, I actually just plucked them off with my bare hands!
 The ends appear sharp, they are not.
 You do have to watch for the rest of the spines and glochids on the cactus.
 The fruit of the Barrel Cactus has no thorns and may be forgiving, but the plant as a whole is not.
 It has very sharp spines so watch out!
 Otherwise, it is as easy as plucking meatballs off an appetizer tray!
 So this is an easily accessible life-saving snack if ever lost in the desert.

 WARNING: I poked my finger pretty badly because I was distracted from making the Instagram video I linked below.
 I managed to stab my finger on one of the very sharp spine hooks that rightfully protects the magical yellow-orange fruit.
 So please do be careful when you are doing this with your kids.
 Definitely don't be distracted by making educational videos on Herbal Medicine!